nvim-lualine/lualine.nvim/README.md

 inactive_sections = {},
 ```

+---
 ### Extensions
 Lualine extensions change statusline appearance for a window/buffer with
 specified filetypes.

-By default no plugin extension are loaded to improve performance.
+By default no extension are loaded to improve performance.
 You can load extensions with:
 ```lua
 extensions = {'quickfix'}